Top Five Spots to buy Fresh Produce

 The Isle of Wight Classic Car Show

-Returning to the Island for its 16th year, the Classic Car extravaganza will be rolling onto the Isle of Wight on 16th September for a weekend of show and shine.
+The Classic Car extravaganza will be rolling onto the Isle of Wight on 15th September for a weekend of show and shine.

 Shanklin Seafront, situated on the southeast coast of the Island is one of our most popular seaside beach resorts, with miles of golden sand, this is a great place for all the family, no matter what the age!